 Current work and interests

-Florence’s current research investigates the influence of diet, nutrition and HIV status during pregnancy and lactation on bone health in African women and their children.
-The research is based on a prospective cohort study that she set-up in Uganda during her PhD.
+Florence’s research investigated the influence of diet, nutrition and HIV status during pregnancy and lactation on bone health in African women and their children.
+The research was based on a prospective cohort study that she set-up in Uganda during her PhD.
+She left the Unit in 2021.

 Her research interests include: